NPT-UK Donor-Advised Funds: FAQ

 Yes.
 Your account assets can be split between multiple successors.
 Or, you can have your successors share in the advising responsibilities.
 Also, your successor advisors can name their own successor advisors.
 At NPT-UK, there are several ways that your donor-advised fund account can exist in perpetuity.

 At NPT-UK, you can recommend an investment strategy from a variety of options.
-Also, if your DAF has a balance greater than £500,000/$800,000, you and your advisor(s) can create a highly customised, NPT-UK-approved investment plan.
+Also, if your DAF has a balance greater than £500,000/$800,000, you and your advisor(s) can create a bespoke investment account with NPT-UK-approval.

 Each DAF is subject to an annual charitable administration fee, which is deducted by NPT-UK to cover DAF operating expenses such as grantmaking, recordkeeping, annual audits, tax filing, quarterly statements and other legal and fiscal responsibilities.
 NPT-UK determines the amount of these fees by applying a blended fee schedule against the average daily balance of your DAF account at the end of each month.

 Your contribution to your NPT-UK donor-advised fund account is an irrevocable contribution and becomes a charitable asset.
 Therefore, all NPT-UK donor-advised fund account balances must be granted to charitable organisations.